Heart Failure is Serious

 Common Symptoms of Heart Failure5

 You may be used to having some of these symptoms, but they may not be normal signs of daily life or aging.
-Seeing a heart failure specialist can help you understand your treatment options and may prevent your symptoms from getting worse.
+Seeing a heart failure specialist can help keep your symptoms from getting worse and also help you understand your treatment options.

 Shortness of Breath